rineliniguezsosa/Cloud-DevOps/LinuxShellBasic/README.md

 - Need to use libraries or interface with legacy code
 - Proprietary, closed-source applications (Shell scripts put the source code right out in the open for all the world to see.)

+**XARGS**

+**xargs** - reads arguments from the standard input, separated by blank spaces or newlines

+- i:  This  option  is a synonym for -Ireplace-str if replace-str is specified
+- cat names.txt | xargs -i touch {}

 **Working with Archives**

 **ZIP/UNZIP**